 Last but certainly not least, Vlerick Business School in Belgium is another institution offering a master’s in innovation and entrepreneurship.
 Ranked the best business school in Benelux countries, Vlerick offers a particularly experiential education through its “Silicon Valley Disruption Tour,” during which students visit and gain insights into some of the top companies in and around San Francisco, including Facebook, Google and Uber.
 In terms of more formal instruction, students at Vlerick can also expect to learn how to implement innovative strategies in a variety of contexts, equipping graduates with an entrepreneurial know-how no matter what position they end up in.

 So there you have it!
 Hopefully, our list of the best master’s in entrepreneurship and innovation has been helpful.
+If you’d like to see our list of the most affordable masters in entrepreneurship, take a look at this article.
 Choosing a master’s programme can be a confusing process, so check out EDUopinions’ other content for more guidance on your career journey.